-I apologize for giving such screwy definitions, but the reader likely will see the logic in my definition.
-Too many folks want to jump from the conventional fossil fuels to exotic fuel sources in one big step.
+I apologize for giving such lengthy, definitions, but the reader likely will see the logic in my definition.
+Too many folks want to jump from the conventional fossil fuels to exotic fuel sources in one tiny step.
 It can't be done!

 Several alternative energy sources look great!
 But other sources will need a few years before making a major contribution in replacing oil.

 The oil sands are a messy, dirty way to get oil but it is being done and a huge potential is there.
 Lets keep going.
 We are never going to work the many kinks out of the recovery processes unless we work at it.
 There are enormous deposits of oil sands available.
 A majority of oil sand reserves are apparently in Western Canada (Athabasca Oil Sands) with other deposits of somewhat lower grade "tar sands" in Venezuela.

 Apparently, we are going to be dealing with the oil sands for a very long time.

 Mining the oil sands raises severe environmental problems.
-A year or so ago, it was reported that just one mining waste pond in Canada was about 14 miles in circumference and contained over a 100 feet depth of a slow-settling, water-oil-sand-clay mix.
+A couple of years ago, it was reported that just one mining waste pond in Canada was about 14 miles in circumference and contained over a 100 feet depth of a slow-settling, water-oil-sand-clay mix.
 Try cleaning up that mess!

 In addition to the waste ponds, etc, the effect of the noxious emissions being produced by the oil sand treatment facilities is contributing substantially to global warming ..